The Norwegian Parliament and the EEA Agreement

 - New EEA relevant legislative proposals from the EU are distributed by the EFTA Secretariat in Brussels to the national parliaments of the EEA EFTA countries.
 The Storting presents these proposals on the website of the Storting and sends out a newsletter when a new proposal is received.
 The aim here is to raise awareness of issues of particular importance or interest at an early stage.

-Please also see this fact sheet from the Storting that includes further details on the number of legislative acts since 1992 and on other aspects of the Storting’s involvement in the EEA Agreement.
+This fact sheet from the Storting Library includes further details on the number of legislative acts since 1992 and on other aspects of the Storting’s involvement in the EEA Agreement.